mficly/mficly/README.md

 You can click the Preview link to take a look at your changes.
 --->

-##on my way trying to be a full stack developer, I feel like it's time to accumulate sth for my future.##
+On my way trying to be a full stack developer, I feel like it's time to accumulate sth for my future.

+tech stack reached:
+- vue2
+- react 13
+- angular 14
+- node.js
+- kotlin & gradle
+- golang
+- jenkins configuration
+- dockerfile configuration